nfrastack/herald/README.md

 **How Filtering Works:**

 - Filtering is evaluated before any DNS records are created or updated.
-- Use the modern filter array format with conditions for precise control.
+- Use the filter array format with conditions for precise control.

 **YAML Example:**